Ilnazz/EasyBindings/README.md

 ### What led to the creation of EasyBindings?
 When I started developing a near-game project on the Godot engine and having experience in developing WPF projects, I really missed having a binding mechanism.
 I was looking for a library that would allow me to do similar things, but I didn't find it; so I decided to create one.

+### Additional
+- The library code is documented and tested.
+- EasyBindings uses the official Community Toolkit.Mvvm library from Microsoft, which provides tools for developing applications using the MVVM pattern.

 ### Installation
 You can install EasyBindings using dotnet command-line tool: